 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

-It’s officially summer, and here in Spokane, we know what that means – time for road trips around Spokane!
+It’s almost summer, and here in Spokane, we know what that means – time for road trips around Spokane!

 Nothing beats a road trip – you can hit the open road, take in the sights, enjoy a meal or two, and then be home by bedtime – if you want!
 Some of the attractions listed below can take a little longer, but half the fun of road trips is the trip itself, right?

-If you’re new to Spokane, you might be wondering what’s out there – but you don’t want to waste time, money or gas finding the best places to take your family.
-Well, don’t worry, we’ve done the work for you!
+If you’re new to Spokane and Spokane neighborhoods, you might be wondering what’s out there – but you don’t want to waste time, money or gas finding the best places to take your family.
+Well, don’t worry, we’ve done the work for you to help you find the best weekend getaways near Spokane!

 Here’s a look at some of our top favorite road trips around Spokane.